Post Image

 When plans were announced to create an alternative care facility (“ACF”) at McCormick Place, the team at Accurate started making phone calls.
 “We called almost everyone we knew who might have federal, state, or local connections.
 We had no idea what we could do to help, so we just kept asking repeatedly, what can we do?”
 Eventually, we hit upon the idea of providing beds to the Army Corps of Engineers for the ACF at McCormick Place.
 He found a phone number for the Army Corps of Engineers (USACE) and called it.
 An Office

 The manager answered, and he pitched her on AMF’s offer to help.
-She responded favorably and eventually, he worked his way up to the USACE’s Commanding General.
+She responded favorably, and eventually, he worked his way up to the USACE’s Commanding General.

-This started a fast-paced process in which, in the course of fewer than ten days, AMF developed a design for a “Rapid Deployment Emergency Medical Bed,” developed drawings, a manufacturing process and pricing; responded to multiple, last-minute changes in specifications, identified sources for components that needed to be outsourced (such as mattresses), assessed manpower requirements (including sources for any temporary workers who might be needed); communicated with the Union who represents AMF’s workers to address any potential contractual issues; submitted a formal bid to the USACE and the City of Chicago; and continued to make and respond to design changes until and even after delivery of the first beds.
+This started a fast-paced process in which, in the course of fewer than ten days, AMF developed a design for a “Rapid Deployment Emergency Medical Bed,” developed drawings, a manufacturing process and pricing; responded to multiple, last-minute changes in specifications, identified sources for components that needed to be outsourced (such as mattresses), assessed staffing requirements (including sources for any temporary workers who might be required); communicated with the Union who represents AMF’s workers to address any potential contractual issues; submitted a formal bid to the USACE and the City of Chicago; and continued to make and respond to design changes until and even after delivery of the first beds.

 Engineering Comes To The Rescue

 Although the design changed multiple times from conception to execution, the final version displayed an ingenious combination of features.
-“Previous designs the Corps had worked with were basically just a flat piece of steel with legs,” said Kaminsky.
+“Previous designs the Corps had worked with were just a flat piece of steel with legs,” said a rep from Accurate.
 “But that didn’t work for COVID patients, many of whom have pneumonia and require the ability to lift their upper body.
 We also built an IV stand into the bed and added caster wheels.
 The end result was a highly functional medical bed that could be assembled in less than 5 minutes.
-It was a hard road to get to that final design, but the City and the Corps were very happy with
+It was hard to get to that final design, but the City and the Corps were pleased with it, and so were we.”

 AMF was initially told that the Corps was looking at five different bids.
 On Friday, April 3, AMF learned that its bid had been accepted.
 But AMF was already gearing up for work.
 We had 25 employees here working overtime that weekend, and even before we had a signed contract, we were enormously impressed by the dedication our people showed.
 They saw we had a need and agreed to fill it, no questions asked.
 We couldn’t have done this without them.